zlosynth/daisy/README.md

 This project was forked from [antoinevg/daisy_bsp](https://github.com/antoinevg/daisy_bsp).

+# Razor

+* This library aims to abstract all peripherals that are available on Daisy.
+* This library will **not** abstract anything that is not on Daisy, e.g. pots, SD cards, MIDI, ...

 # License

 This library is distributed under the terms of the MIT license.
 See